-1963 In September 1963, a year after Judge Simpson issued the order to integrate the Jacksonville school system, Iona Godfrey King enrolled her son, Donal, in Lackawanna Elementary School.
-Donal was one of thirteen Black first-graders to enter formerly all-white Jacksonville schools that year because of the order to desegregate schools.
-On February 1964, a bomb was detonated under Godfreys’ Gilmore Street home.
-They were not injured.
+1963 – Sollie Mitchell working as a chair car attendant with Atlantic Coastline Railroads witnessed the long ride to Washington D.C. by a entire rail car of Negroes from all over the State of Florida attended the historic March of Washington.

+1963 – Lloyd Pearson was among the travelers on the “Freedom Train” to Washington to attend the historic March on Washington.

+1964 - Bob Hayes (1990 JBHC)tt

 1964 1964 For the most part, re the 1960s and on, I defer to my senior, the Hon.
 Rodney Hurst, but if anything can be gained or gleaned from my own previous writings on this period, I’d hope my stories and interviews with Donal Godfrey might.
 After Godfrey became the first black child to attend Lackawanna Elementary School, the Klan bombed his home.
 The stories can be found at the following links:

 https://jaxpsychogeo.com/west/lackawanna-elementary-school/